The Armorer's Art: Mastering Chainmail and Plate Armor on the Ancient Battlefield

 Skills in Wearing and Fighting in Armor

-Donning armor was not a casual task.
-For chainmail, the process began with a padded gambeson or aketon worn underneath to absorb shock and prevent chafing.
-The warrior had to carefully pull the mail hauberk over his head, ensuring the rings lay flat and the weight was evenly distributed on the shoulders.
-He then fastened the integral coif (mail hood) or attached a separate aventail to his helmet.
-A common mistake was leaving gaps where the rings bunched; skilled warriors would tug and shake the mail to settle it correctly.
-Speed was essential—battles could begin with little warning.
+Donning armor was a ritual that required practice and knowledge.
+For chainmail, the process began with a padded gambeson worn underneath to absorb shock and prevent chafing.
+The warrior had to carefully pull the mail hauberk over his head, ensuring the rings lay flat and the weight was distributed evenly across the shoulders.
+He then fastened the integral coif or attached a separate aventail to his helmet.
+A common mistake among the inexperienced was leaving gaps where the rings bunched; skilled veterans would tug and shake the mail to settle it correctly, sometimes rolling their shoulders to seat the weight.
+Speed was a critical factor, as battles could commence with little warning.

 Plate armor required a similar, even more elaborate routine.
 An arming doublet with tied points (laces) was worn first.
 Then came the sabatons (feet), greaves (shins), cuisses (thighs), and the complete cuirass (breastplate and backplate).
 Each piece was strapped, buckled, and adjusted for both security and mobility.
 Warriors learned to tighten straps just enough to prevent shifting, but not so tight that blood flow was restricted or movement hindered.
-The skill of "breaking" a new suit of armor—wearing it consistently for hours to identify pressure points and adjust fit—was crucial.
-Comfort in combat came from familiarity.
+The skill of "breaking in" a new suit of armor—wearing it consistently for hours to identify pressure points and adjust the fit—was considered essential for combat readiness.
+Comfort in combat came from total familiarity with the gear.

 Movement and Combat Drills